 Hierarchical architecture

 In this multi agent system, you can have a supervisor overseeing other supervisors.
 This is an expansion of the supervisor architecture, enabling more intricate control flows.
 Agents are structured in a hierarchical system, where higher-tier agents supervise or assign tasks to lower-tier agents to achieve coordination.
+This hierarchy reduces coordination complexity and allows agent systems to manage complex workflows in dynamic environments.

 Advantages: